Video-io/VideoKitDefaultRecorder/README.md

 # VideoKitCustomRecorder
-iOS Example on how to create a custom recorder using [video.io](https://video.io), VideoKit and VideoKit/Recorder
+iOS Example on how to create a simple video recording app for iOS using our [video.io](https://video.io) default recorder.

 ## Requirements